wetryingtodorock/getblock-docs/en/rpc-service/trx/json-rpc/trx_eth_estimateGas.md

 ---
-title: trx:eth_estimateGas \[POST\]
+title: eth_estimateGas - TRON
-description: Get the required energy through triggerConstantContract.
+description: Example code for the eth_estimateGas json-rpc method. Сomplete guide on how to use eth_estimateGas json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters